ladaisha-mcbride-dev/ai-business-portfolio/README.md

 # AI Business Portfolio

-Hi, I'm Dystany.
-I am a Game Programming & Development student and the founder of Lavishly Wrapped.
+Hi, I'm LaDaisha, a Computer Science and Cybersecurity student and the founder of Lavishly Wrapped.

-This portfolio shows how I use AI tools, creative technology, and business workflows to help small brands save time, organize ideas, and create better content.
+This portfolio shows how I use AI tools, creative technology, and business workflows to support small brands, product-based businesses, and creative entrepreneurs.
+My work connects my school background in technology and cybersecurity with real business needs like branding, content creation, customer communication, and workflow organization.

 ## What This Portfolio Shows